-The existing NHD contained 8 SinkRise points.
-These areas were individually reviewed using the lidar DEM and 1 of the locations was delineated in the updated hydrography.
-An additional 315 SinkRise points were captured based on the attribution of the linework.
-Of the total 316 points captured from the updated hydrography, 102 of these represent sink bottoms >3m deep where the line network terminates.
-The other 214 SinkRise features captured represent sinks between 1 and 3m where the network does not terminate, but downhill monotonicity could not be maintained on the lines exiting the sink.
+The existing NHD contained 6 SinkRise points however these areas were individually reviewed using the lidar DEM.
+One point was found to be valid and retained.
+78 new Sink/rise points were captured based on the attribution of the linework.
+Of the 78 points captured 27 of these represent sink bottoms >3m deep where the line network terminates.
+The other 51 Sink/rise features captured represent sinks between 1 and 3m where the network does not terminate, but downhill monotonicity could not be maintained on the lines exiting the sink.

-Ftype Eclass Fcode Comment Description Number 1 0 45000 - Sink/rise 316
+Ftype Eclass Fcode Comment Description Number 1 0 45000 Karst Sink Sink/rise 51 1 0 45000 Network End - Karst Sink Sink/rise 27